machingclee/machingclee.github.io/static/media/345-email-in-lambda.80889059.md

 #### Setup in the past Succeeded in Local and Containerized Environment (e.g., ECS) but Failed in Lambda Functions

-In the past we have defined a email service in kotlin [in this article](/blog/article/Send-Gmail-in-Kotlin).
+In the past we have defined an gmail service using kotlin [in this article](/blog/article/Send-Gmail-in-Kotlin).

 This method fails when we use a `snapStarted` $\lambda$-function running a spring boot because
-- By default the `tokens-prod/StoredCredential` that we put in root-directory/resources-folder of the project will be clone to `/var/task` of lambda function, however;
+1. By default the `tokens-prod/StoredCredential` that we put in `project-root/` or `resources/` of the project will be clone to `/var/task` of the lambda function, however;

-- `/var/task` is only readable but not writable Unfortunatelly every time we submit our credential, gmail-related sdk will make an adjustment to our `StoredCredential`, meaning that `/var/task` must be a `writable` directory, leading to a failure to launch the gmail service due to non-writability.
+2. `/var/task` is only ***readable*** but ***not writable*** Unfortunatelly every time we submit our credential, google-related sdk will make an adjustment to our `tokens-prod/StoredCredential`, meaning that `/var/task` must be a `writable` directory, leading to a failure to launch the gmail service due to non-writability.

 #### Workaround